lookit/lookit-docs/docs/source/frame-dev-video-capture.rst

-One technical challenge imposed by webcam video streaming is that a connection to the server must be established before webcam recording can be quickly turned on, and this process may take up to several seconds.
+One technical challenge imposed by webcam video streaming is that a connection to the server must be established before webcam recording can be quickly turned on, and this process may take up to a few seconds.
 If you are setting up your frame to create a separate video clip, you will need to design your frame to wait for recording to begin before proceeding to a portion of the trial where video data is required.
 This fits well with typical